I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient2-connectsession.md

 <p>For more information about debugging clients, see Debugging Server and Debugging Client.
 For more information about debugger sessions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff541386">Debugging Session and Execution Model</a>.</p>

-<p>When the client object connects to a session, the most recent output from the session is sent to the client.
-If the session is currently waiting on input, the client object is given the opportunity to provide input.
-Thus, the client object synchronizes with the session's input and output.</p>

-<p>The client becomes a primary client and will appear among the list of clients in the output of the <a href="https://msdn.microsoft.com/a5f760d7-f454-49c5-853d-bcb545c0b05e">.clients</a> debugger command.</p>

-<p>For more information about debugging clients, see Debugging Server and Debugging Client.
-For more information about debugger sessions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff541386">Debugging Session and Execution Model</a>.</p>

 ## -requirements
 <table>
 <tr>